tomas-bzdusek/research-website/content/authors/Natascha-A.-Winter/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Undergrad Students
+- Former Undergrad Students
 ---

 Natascha investigated the bulk-boundary correspondence in topological insulators and topological semimetals in systems characterized by the non-Abelian band invariant.
-Her Master's
+Her Master's thesis was titled <i>Bulk-boundary correspondence in $\mathcal{PT}$-symmetric models with non-Abelian band topology</i>.
+Natascha defended her thesis on 8 Oct 2020.